psa/hn.otoh.org/content/curfew/index.md

 * All of Honduras
 * Only 2 people allowed in a vehicle, only one of which will be permitted to go shopping
+  * Do not bring children shopping.
+They should stay at home.
 * Restaurant delivery and take out is currently forbidden, so restaurants must be closed.
   * Restaurants will be permitted to re-open for take out and delivery once